 "Larry Unger has been a full-time musician since 1984 and has presented a diverse range of musical performances across the United States, Europe, and Scandinavia.
 Titled “master guitarist” by Dirty Linen, Unger has played with many top contra dance bands and has accompanied such fiddlers as Judy Hyman, Matt Glaser, and Lissa Schneckenburger.
 Larry’s original waltzes and fiddle tunes have been played and recorded by musicians around the world and can also be heard in four Ken Burns documentaries including, Our National Parks.
 Initially studying blues guitar with Etta Baker and John Jackson and later taking up the banjo and bass, Unger has become one of the most sought-after rhythm players in the country.
 He has a great breadth of understanding of traditional music to complement his considerable technical proficiency and enjoys telling stories about the origins of his music and the people who taught him.”

 “Hailing from Honolulu, Audrey moved to Boston in 2008 to attend Berklee College of Music and to explore the thriving New England folk scene.
 After graduating, Audrey has made a name for herself in the music community, namely as a dance fiddler and audio engineer.
-With her contra dance band, The Free Raisins, she has travelled across the East Coast playing for dances and concerts.
-She’s equally adept at teaching workshops, and has been on staff at the renowned Pinewoods Music Camp in Plymouth, Massachusetts.
+With her bands, The Gaslight Tinkers, The Free Raisins and Wake Up Robin, she has travelled across the world playing for dances and concerts.
+She’s equally adept at teaching workshops, and has been on staff at several music camps across the United States.
 Audrey’s fiddle playing can be described as rhythmically lively; she's guaranteed to get you up and dancing.”